The homotopy momentum map of general relativity: Introduction

 One of its mathematical symptoms is that the action of the group of diffeomorphisms and the action of the Lie algebra of vector fields are not hamiltonian.
 More precisely, Noether's first theorem, which associates to a symmetry a conserved momentum does not define a homomorphism of Lie algebras.
 (The Noether momenta are the components of the Einstein tensor integrated over the codimension 1 submanifold.)
 Worse, the space of Noether momenta is not even closed under the Poisson bracket.

 In an earlier paper we could show that there is a natural diffeological groupoid describing the choices of initial submanifolds, which exhibits the Poisson brackets as the bracket of its Lie algebroid \cite{BlohmannFernandesWeinstein:2013}.
 Next, we have developed a notion of hamiltonian Lie algebroids, which generalizes the notion of hamiltonian Lie algebra action to the setting of Lie algebroids \cite{BlohmannWeinstein:2018}.
 We have conjectured that the Noether charges of general relativity are the components of the momentum section of a hamiltonian Lie algebroid, which would give a conceptual explanation of some of the intriguing features of the constraint functions.
+Finally, in \cite{BlohmannSchiavinaWeinstein:2022} we have interpreted the momenta as elements of a generalized Lie-Rinehart algebra, which is connected to the BV-BFV approach to boundary conditions in classical field theories.

 In this paper, we sidestep the choice of initial submanifolds altogether by using higher algebraic structures.
 We show that the map from vector fields to their Noether currents is part of a homotopy momentum map in the sense of multisymplectic geometry.